 CSF Proteome Analysis

-All participants had at least one CSF sample processed for proteomics profiling.
-When multiple CSF samples were available, the most recent sample was retained for analysis.
+All participants had at least one CSF sample processed for proteomics profiling, and nearly all had two.
+All samples were retained for analysis.
 Briefly, proteomic data was generated using the SomaScan 1.3k panel (SomaLogic Inc), an aptamer-based platform as previously described 34,35.
+There were initially 1305 proteins.
 Quality control (QC) was performed at the sample and aptamer levels using control aptamers (positive and negative controls) and calibrator samples.
+We removed protein outliers in a four step process: 1) We applied minimum detection filtering, removing samples that were detected at levels less than two standard deviations below the average expression level of the dilution buffer or if the total number of outliers for a given aptamer was more than 15% of the total sample size, we removed the aptamer.
+807 aptamers passed this step.
+2) We flagged analytes based on the difference of the scale factor.
+749 aptamers passed this step.
+3) We required that the coefficient of variation of calibrators was less than 0.15.
+749 aptamers passed this step.
+4) We removed outliers that were more than 1.5-fold of IQR outside of the distribution given the log10-based protein level.
+746 aptamers were retained for analysis.
 At the sample level, hybridization controls on each plate were used to correct for systematic variability in hybridization.
 The median signal over all aptamers was used to correct for within-run technical variability.
 This median signal was assigned to different dilution sets within each tissue.
 For CSF samples, a 20% dilution rate was used.

 Statistical Analysis